0xSero/partisia-docs/docs/smart-contracts/gas/how-to-get-testnet-gas.md

     <a class="dot-navigation__item" href="contract-to-contract-gas-estimation.html"></a>
     <!-- Repeat above for more dots -->
 </div>

 When working with smart contracts, the testnet is the best way to upload your smart contracts and estimate their gas cost.
 To test a smart contract you need gas, this article is here to get you started on getting gas on the testnet.
+By testing your contract on the testnet and verify its cost on the blockchain you can implement exact costs when doing contract-to-contract or system-to-contract transactions.
+Developers can enhance gas cost with precision by using the testnet to understand exactly what it costs to use the testnet.

+### How to get gas on the testnet
 We recommend using the testnet through either the [dashboard](https://testnet.partisiablockchain.com/) or the [browser](https://browser.testnet.partisiablockchain.com).
 To see your testnet gas balance you can log into the dashboard or the browser.
 Under your account you can see how many test_coins you have.

 If you do not have any gas yet, we recommend you to visit [our faucet to get the first amount of test_coins](https://testnet.mpcfaucet.com/)